Wasp Bombs & Foggers (Effective for Wasps & Yellow Jackets?)

 The box of Hot Shot fogger contains four cans in total, and all four cans are used one after another.
 If used as directed, the odorless Hot Shot fogger can kill nearly all adult and baby wasps including those hidden in small spaces you cannot reach.

-The Hot Shot fogger can probably kill the wasps and hornets indoors but is not a good idea for outside because it has a minimal amount of the solution stored in the can, which is not sufficient for outside parameters and dimensions.
+While this product works great indoors, it’s not a good idea for outside because it has a minimal amount of the solution stored in the can.

 How to Use Wasp Bombs Effectively